Punvireakroth/Web-Development-Progress/Responsive_Design/README.md

 when we use em instead of pixel sites are more responsive.

 it is double the size of the text. ex 16px → 32px

+## Rem

+rem is similar to em but instead of comparing to parent size it is comparing to html defualt size.